riemser-pharma-gmbh/data-analyst-interview/README.md

 ## SQL

 It is possible to answer this test using SQL alone.
 If this is your preference, please ensure your SQL is well annotated.

-# Submission

-Please return your code and results to osman.yilmaz@tate.org.uk.

-The end-date for submissions is midnight on Tuesday 22 May 2018.

-Please do not return the database via email (it's quite large!)

 # The Data